UniqueNetwork/unique_docs/docs/networks/nesting.md

 Only the owner and designated administrators of a collection can add and modify keys.

 Keys can only be added.
-In order to avoid token corruption, a key cannot be removed once it is created/added.
+To avoid token corruption, a key cannot be removed once it is created/added.
 Although keys can't be deleted we can delete the values attributed to a key if the key is mutable.

 A value of a key can be changed by the owner/administrator only if it has not been declared as an immutable key ('mutable' attribute set to _false_).